Interlinguistics, speciality Linguistics

-The curriculum of the specialization centers around intercultural communication using Esperanto while subjects related to information management are taught in English.
-At the beginning of the second year of studies, students also choose subjects of particular interest to them (60 hours altogether) from a range of elective courses.
-The offer is always the effect of cooperation between different university units and it changes every year.
+The curriculum of the specialization centres around intercultural communication using Esperanto while subjects related to information management are taught in English.
+At the beginning of the second year of studies, students also select subjects of particular interest to them (60 hours altogether) from a range of elective courses.
+The offer is always the effect of cooperation between different university units, and it changes every year.

 During the studies, learners improve their skills in Esperanto and English through both practical study of the two languages and participation in other courses conducted in them, including a thirty-hour course in translation.
 As a result, the graduates leave the university with a CEFR C1/C2 level knowledge of both languages.

 Syllabi of the courses:

 The graduates of the program have a sound basic knowledge of the areas of linguistics, international and intercultural communication, language policy, and information management as well as the ability to use the tools utilized in the last of the fields mentioned above.
 They also have extensive knowledge of the area of planned languages as well as that of the linguistics, culture, and literature of Esperanto and of the history of the Esperanto movement.
 They are able to critically analyse and evaluate the language situation in the world, as well as utilize their knowledge in intercultural communication.
 Furthermore, they are able to compare languages and cultures, appreciate cultural heritages as well as other types of diversity, and are able to work in an international context.
 Likewise, they are also able to further their education on their own.